Sir James Lowther, 4th Baronet: Harbours

-of coal) and anchorage dues (on ships:2d a ton (displacement) on ships arriving from a British or Irish port, 4d a ton on those arriving from Europe, and 8d a ton for those arriving from further afield) to pay for the improvements.
-The charges were to be reduced to a third after fourteen years, but a further Act of 1711 deferred the reduction for another fourteen years, and authorised the borrowing of £1350 (against future revenue) to complete the improvements.
+of coal) and anchorage dues (on ships: 2d a ton (displacement) on ships arriving from a British or Irish port, 4d a ton on those arriving from Europe, and 8d a ton for those arriving from further afield) to pay for the improvements.
+The charges were to be reduced to a third after fourteen years, but a further act of Parliament, the Whitehaven Harbour Act 1711 (10 Ann. c.
+17), deferred the reduction for another fourteen years, and authorised the borrowing of £1,350 (against future revenue) to complete the improvements.
 The harbour was to be run by a committee of twenty-one trustees.
 Seven of the trustees were to be nominated by Lowther and to hold the position at his pleasure; the other fourteen were to be elected by the traders using the port.
 The trustees were also entrusted with the cleansing, paving, and sewerage of the town of Whitehaven, and empowered to levy domestic rates to pay for this.
 During Lowther's lifetime, the harbour was deepened, and a new outer harbour built, considerably increasing the port capacity.
-Land transport to the harbour from the main Whitehaven pits was improved by the introduction of waggonways and the need for coal to be loaded into sacks at the pithead removed by a new staith at the harbour: "In this staith are fixed five hurries or spouts, at such a distance from each other that a ship of three hundred tons burthen can be under each hurry and receive a loading at one time.
-The staith is about thirty-seven feet above the level of the quay, and when the waggons arrive there the bottom of each waggon is drawn out and the coals are dropped from there into the hurry or spout under it, through which they run down into the ship laid below to receive her loading".
+Land transport to the harbour from the main Whitehaven pits was improved by the introduction of waggonways and the need for coal to be loaded into sacks at the pithead removed by a new staith at the harbour:

 The staith also contained storage for three thousand waggon loads (six thousand tons Dublin measure).